GraffitiProjectINDIGO/COOLPI/README.md

 # Modules

-The COOLPI library is structured in the following oriented objected programming (OOP) modules:
+The COOLPI package is structured in the following oriented objected programming (OOP) modules:

 - Auxiliary: scripts with common operations for the COOLPI modules.
 - Colour: CIE, Colour and Spectral classes, with the basic colorimetric tools based on CIE formulation or additional published standards.